Skip to main content

 • prepaid debit cards

-We will not apply a surcharge if we cannot tell if the card is:
+We will not apply a surcharge if:

-• prepaid or not - we cannot tell this for most Mastercard cards
+• we cannot tell if a card is prepaid or not - we cannot tell this for most Mastercard cards

 You can sign in to the GOV.UK Pay admin tool to see the payment amount and the surcharge amount listed separately.